Row-Column Mirror Symmetry for Colored Torus Knot Homology: Applications to Link Homology

 \begin{remark} Note that Proposition \ref{prop: row_color_free} is stated over a coefficient field.
 We require invertibility of certain coefficients whenever using parity phenomena to argue that the homology of a $y$-ified complex is free over $R[\mathbb{Y}]$; see \cite{GH22} for details.

-On the other hand, the corresponding parity arguments that simplify the computation of the homology of periodic complexes as in Propositions \ref{prop: inf_reduction} and \ref{prop: inf_red_row} do \textit{not} require working over a field.
+On the other hand, the corresponding parity arguments that simplify the computation of the homology of periodic complexes as in Proposition \ref{prop: inf_reduction} does \textit{not} require working over a field.
 One could imagine a computation of $\text{Sym}^k$-colored homology in which these reductions are performed in the other order: first parity is established directly over $\mathbb{Z}$ for all computations involving $(K'_n)^y$, then periodicity is accounted for.
 Such a route would provide a proof of the results below with integral coefficients by avoiding all invertibility concerns.

 To take this route to our results would require a more explicit construction of $P_n^y$ satisfying properties similar to our $(P_{1^n}^y)^{\vee}$.
 These properties would necessarily include:

 \begin{enumerate} \item $P^y_n$ is a strict $y$-ification (allowing an application of Proposition \ref{prop: hom_from_tr} to compute $y$-ified homology directly).